 BAMILEKE Beaded Buffalo Mask (Mixed-Gender Production — Male Carver, Female Bead-Threader, Male Resin-Applicator)

 A wooden helmet mask depicting a massive buffalo head with sweeping, curved horns.
-The entire surface is meticulously covered in a tight mosaic of vibrantly colored glass beads arranged in highly complex geometric patterns.
+The entire surface is covered in a tight mosaic of colored glass beads arranged in complex geometric patterns.

 1. Aesthetic Style and Mixed-Gender Artistry

-This mask represents a beautiful, collaborative artistic achievement typical of the Bamileke people.
-As Hornek explicitly documents, the production divides cleanly across three crafts: (1) a male carver creates the robust, volumetric wooden body of the mask; (2) women undertake the incredibly tedious, delicate work of threading the tiny, brightly colored glass beads onto thin strings; (3) men then apply the beaded strings to the mask using a tree-resin base.
-This mixed-gender production elevates the mask into a radiant, communal masterpiece — Hornek's explicit framing: "artistic on the one hand, but impressive and demonstrating power to the viewer on the other hand."
+This mask represents a collaborative artistic practice associated with the Bamileke people.
+As documented by Hornek, the production is described as dividing across three crafts: (1) a male carver creates the volumetric wooden body of the mask; (2) women undertake the work of threading the glass beads onto thin strings; (3) men then apply the beaded strings to the mask using a tree-resin base.
+This mixed-gender production is associated with a communal artistic process—framed by Hornek as "artistic on the one hand, but impressive and demonstrating power to the viewer on the other hand."

 2. Ritual Function and the Invocation of Fear

-Unlike some beaded dance hats that convey the joy of life, the buffalo mask is an instrument of intimidation.
-As Hornek confirms, the buffalo is "considered to be powerful, claiming power and also arousing fear, which is ultimately transferred to the mask dancer as a form of identification with the animal."
-When the dancer dons this radiant, heavy mask during state festivals, the overwhelming power of the animal is symbolically transferred to him.
-He performs aggressively, using the gleaming, beaded horns to claim space and arouse fear in the onlookers.
+Unlike some beaded dance hats, the buffalo mask is traditionally understood as an instrument of intimidation.
+As noted by Hornek, the buffalo is "considered to be powerful, claiming power and also arousing fear, which is ultimately transferred to the mask dancer as a form of identification with the animal."
+When the dancer dons this mask during state festivals, the power of the animal is symbolically transferred to him.
+He performs dynamically, using the beaded horns to claim space and arouse fear in the onlookers.

-The aging of this beaded mask is highly authentic.
-The underlying tree resin has darkened and hardened over decades, securely anchoring the beads but turning brittle at the sharpest edges of the horns.
-The brightly colored glass beads exhibit a subtle, uneven fading caused by historical exposure to the intense African sun during outdoor performances.
-The interior wooden cavity is deeply darkened and smoothed from the sweat and physical friction generated by the dancer's head, proving its active ceremonial use.
+The wear on this beaded mask is consistent with age.
+The underlying tree resin has darkened and hardened, anchoring the beads but showing brittleness at the edges of the horns.
+The glass beads exhibit a subtle, uneven fading, compatible with exposure during outdoor performances.
+The interior wooden cavity is darkened and smoothed, showing wear consistent with use.

 Summary

-This beautifully collaborative Bamileke mask utilizes dazzling beadwork to project raw, animalistic intimidation.
-Its sun-faded beads and sweat-stained interior perfectly document its active role in broadcasting royal power through the fearsome avatar of the buffalo.
+This collaborative Bamileke mask utilizes detailed beadwork to project animalistic intimidation.
+Its faded beads and worn interior are consistent with an active role in broadcasting royal power through the avatar of the buffalo.

 headcrest or shoulder mask (called BATCHAM or TSEMABU)